LoryPack/LFI_gen_networks_SRs/README.md

 ### Experiments
 ___
-Following the [GATSBI paper](https://openreview.net/forum?id=kR1hC6j48Tp&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2022%2FConference%2FAuthors%23your-submissions)), we provide results for the following experiments: 2 benchmark tasks, the shallow water model, and a noisy camera model.
+We provide results for the following experiments: 2 benchmark tasks (not included in the paper), the shallow water model, a noisy camera model, and a real-world dataset for Red Sea surface temperature extremes with a spatial model.

 Code for setting up priors, simulator, neural networks and any other pre-/post-processing code is available inside `gatsbi.task_utils`.